NikolasH03/NikolasH03/README.md

 <h2 align="left">Hi 👋!
-My name is Nicolas Hurtado and I'm a videogame developer from Colombia</h2>
+My name is Nicolas Hurtado and I'm a multimedia engineer and videogame developer from Colombia</h2>

 ###